 + Can you work with my current psychotherapist?

 I am happy to work in conjunction with your psychotherapist to bring strategic focus to a financial issue or goal you’re facing.
 In fact, FW coaching can be an excellent short-term compliment to your ongoing psychotherapy.

 + Can you work with my financial advisor?

 I am happy to work with you and your financial advisor around the development and implementation of your financial plan.
-I can also support you in preparing to work with a new advisor, so that you feel prepared to direct and manage any financial services professionals you retain.
+I can also support you in preparing to work with an advisor, so that you feel confident in directing and managing any financial services professionals you retain.

 + Do you offer general psychotherapy?

 I do not currently offer general mental health diagnosis and treatment.
 Should you be interested in this service, I will help you find an appropriate mental health professional in your area.

 I do not offer planning services or financial advice of any kind.
 I do help you gather information, analyze options, consider potential consequences, and address dilemmas.
 My role is to support your process so that you can engage in financial decisions from a place of clarity, including any work you may do with an advisor or other financial services professional you retain.